Humanities Courses

 Student Learning Outcomes (SLO)

-1. Demonstrate understanding and appreciation of at least three classical theories of mythology, drawing from the following: archetypes, scapegoats, location/space, religion, ritual, cosmogony, and symbol.
+- Demonstrate the ability to apply at least three classical theories of mythology, drawing from the following: archetypes (plot or character), language, location/space, religion, ritual, cosmogony, and symbol.